 - % Done changed from 0 to 100

 Applied in changeset f314bad6789e05cecfb14242e13be077248ebf13.

-#2 Updated by Erik Fonnesbeck over 1 year ago
+#2 Updated by Erik Fonnesbeck about 2 years ago

 Applied in changeset fa984be954d33c90fb42186edc94865de5b2c921.